rchatham/GameController/Carthage/Checkouts/PeerConnectivity/README.md

 // The manager can be initialized with a contructed peer representing the local user
 // with a custom displayName

-let localPeer = Peer(displayName: "I_AM_KING")

-pcm = PeerConnectionManager(serviceType: "local", connectionType: .Automatic, peer: localPeer)
+pcm = PeerConnectionManager(serviceType: "local", connectionType: .Automatic, displayName: "I_AM_KING")

 // Start again at any time
 pcm.start() {